 Avoid office politics

-No matter how hard companies try, there is usually some form of office politics in every workplace.
-Avoid these as much as you can, staying neutral in any discussions that take place.
-You don’t want a bad remark you made about management getting back to them just in time for your probation meeting.
+Different people have different opinions and there is always some form of ‘office politics’ in every workplace.
+Avoid getting into opinionated discussions and stay neutral in any discussions that take place.
 Focus your time on building up your own career and try to avoid any negative chit-chat.